Unquenched Charmonium and Beyond: Low-mass puzzle of and the construction of charmonia

 As illustrated in Figs.~\ref{fig:coupledchannelsolutions_a_b}--\ref{fig:coupledchannelsolutions_chi_c1_2P}, both the mass shift $\Delta M(M)$ and the self-energy $\Pi(s)$ exhibit cusp-like structures at the relevant thresholds, where their magnitudes increase rapidly.
 These curves vividly demonstrate how coupled-channel effects lower the hadron masses.
-A closer examination reveals that such cusp structures arise specifically from $S$-wave couplings between the state and the intermediate channel.
-This can be understood from the form of the decay amplitude $\mathcal{M}_{A \to BC}(p)$.
-For a partial wave with relative orbital angular momentum $L$, the amplitude behaves as

-For $S$-wave ($L=0$), a mathematical analysis confirms the presence of a cusp at threshold.
-However, if the coupling is not $S$-wave, or even if it is $S$-wave but the bare mass lies far from the threshold, the pronounced effects shown in the figures do not occur.
+A closer examination reveals that such cusp structures arise \changelabel{most explicitly} from $S$-wave couplings between the state and the intermediate channel, \changelabel{although the appearance of threshold cusps is the consequences of unitarity at the level of the relevant discontinuity~\cite{Guo:2019twa}}.
+This can be understood from the \changelabelb{expression of the amplitude in Eq.~(\ref{eq:MAtoBC}).} For $S$-wave ($L=0$), \changelabel{such an amplitude will lead to the most severe damping behavior away from threshold, which will lead to a very clear presence of a cusp at threshold}.
+However, if the coupling is not $S$-wave, or even if it is $S$-wave but the bare mass lies far from the threshold, the pronounced effects shown in the figures do not occur, \changelabel{i.e., the contribution to the mass shift will be significantly suppressed}.
 In Section~\ref{subsubsec:mass_X3915_Z3930}, we will use $\chi_{c0}(2P)$ and $\chi_{c2}(2P)$ as examples to further elaborate on this point.